ktprime/emhash/README.md

 - only one array allocted, a simple and **smart collision algorithm** with the collision element linked by array index like stl::unordered_map

-- it can use a **second/backup hash** if the input hash is very bad with high collision by compile marco set
+- it can use a **second/backup hash** if the input hash is very bad with high collision by compile marco EMILIB_SAFE_HASH is set

-- **lru** is also used if compile marco set for some special user case. for exmaple some key is "frequceny accessed", if the key is not in **main bucket** position, it'll be moved to main bucket from the tail to head and only  will be find only once during next time.
+- **lru** is also used if compile marco EMILIB_LRU_SET set for some special user case. for exmaple some key is "frequceny accessed", if the key is not in **main bucket** position, it'll be moved to main bucket from the tail to head and only  will be find only once during next time.

 - can dump hash **collision statics**, and set different hash algorithm by set compile marco